kxxt/aspeak/README.md

 - `subscription_key`: The subscription key of the speech service.
 - `token`: The auth token for the speech service.
 If you provide a token, the subscription key will be ignored.
 - `headers`: Additional HTTP headers for the speech service.

-Then you need to call `connect()` to connect to the speech service.
+- `mode`: Choose the synthesizer to use.
+Either `rest` or `websocket`.
+  - In websocket mode, the synthesizer will connect to the endpoint when the `SpeechService` instance is created.

 After that, you can call `speak_text()` to speak the text or `speak_ssml()` to speak the SSML.
 Or you can call `synthesize_text()` or `synthesize_ssml()` to get the audio data.